Azure/k8s-infra/hack/generator/spec/case-study-rolling-storage-versions.md

 ![](images/case-study-rolling-storage-2012-02-02.png)

 Observe that the prior storage version is still shown, with a one way conversion to the current storage version.
 Existing users who upgrade their service operator will have their storage upgraded using this conversion.
-The conversion between storege versions will be generated with the same approach, and with the same structure, as all our other conversions.
+The conversion between storage versions will be generated with the same approach, and with the same structure, as all our other conversions.

 # Version 2013-03-03 - New Property